- What you need to know before signing up

 Prolonging the life of your bin

-The bins are only designed to take the items shown in the list above.
-Please bear in mind that plastic degrades over time due to general wear and tear, and when left outside due to the effects of the sun and other weather conditions, so your bin will not last forever.
-We do provide a 12 month warranty for bins (3 months for bags) against manufacturing defects, but this excludes circumstances when the bin has been misused, which includes overfilling or compacting the garden waste within your bin.
+The bins are only designed to take the items shown in the "what can I put in my garden waste" section above.
+Please bear in mind that plastic degrades over time due to general wear and tear, and when left outside due to the effects of the sun and other weather conditions.
+Your bin will not last forever.
+We do provide a 12 month warranty for bins (3 months for bags) against manufacturing defects.
+This excludes circumstances when the bin has been misused.
+This includes overfilling or compacting the garden waste within your bin.

-To prolong the life of your bin, please ensure you don’t over fill it or forcibly compact the garden waste within it as pressure builds up against the plastic sides which can cause them to weaken and split, shortening the life of your bin.
+To prolong the life of your bin, please ensure you don’t over fill it or forcibly compact the garden waste within it.
+This causes pressure to build up against the plastic sides which can cause them to weaken and split.
+This shortens the life of your bin.
 Similarly bins that are too heavy are at increased risk of becoming damaged during the emptying process.

 This would not be covered by the manufacturer’s warranty or be the liability of the council or our collection contractor.
 In that event, any replacement costs for the bin would have to be met by the customer.

 What else can I do with my garden waste?